Why I’m excited about Apple AirTags, as a photographer

 You know where I’m going next with this.
 If your bag is ever taken or misplaced, you can now easily find it thanks to AirTags.
 I plan on putting an AirTag with the Moment mount not only in my WANDRD PRVKE backpack, but also my messenger bag.

-The best part here is that if you do lose your bag, someone can easily scan the AirTag, in which case you’ll be alerted that it’s been found.
-You can also play a sound, grabbing anyone’s attention closely.
+The best part here is that if you do lose your bag, someone can easily scan the AirTag (thanks to NFC technology), in which case you’ll be alerted that it’s been found.
+But regardless, AirTags can utilize other iPhones and you’ll get a notification of the location.
+Even without a person scanning it.

 For me, this gives me some ease of mind while I’m photographing events.
 For the most part I keep my camera gear on me, but it’s not always feasible to do so.
 Sometimes I try to hide my bag under a table or in a closet, meaning I can’t keep my eye on it.
 Other times I just have to stick it in a corner.
 Putting an AirTag inside the bag makes me feel a bit more comfortable as I roam about capturing an event.